 A digital piano usually has 88 keys and they are either weighted or semi-weighted keys.
 They are designed to replicate the feel of an acoustic piano.
 Interestingly, digital pianos are played more like regular pianos.
 They are often mounted on stands and have a fixed sustain (or other) pedal.
 It has some control options for volume and sound selection.
 This instrument is not easily portable as compared to other keyboards.

-Price Ranges of Electronic Keyboards
+Electronic Keyboards Cost

-Type of Keyboard Average Price Range
+Average Price Range

 Beginner Keyboard Rs 5,000 – 15,000